 Features and Videos

-95.6% of NYIT graduates entering the job market are employed within a year of graduation—with some pursuing an additional degree or course of study.
+94% of New York Tech graduates entering the job market are employed within a year of graduation—with some pursuing an additional degree or course of study.

 Top Employers (All Graduates)

 - United Nations

 Top 10% of U.S. Colleges for Return on Investment over 20, 30, and 40 Years